Matth-D/hou_snippet/README.md

 ## Installation

-On the repository GitHub page click the green button Code and download the repository as a zip file.
+Git clone the repo on your system or on the repository GitHub page click the green button Code and download the repository as a zip file.
 Unzip and store on your system.
 In Houdini, create a new shelf tool.
 In the script tab copy the code below: